Tiberriver256/azure-devops-node-api/project-management/documentation-standards/templates/README.md

 1. **API Reference Documentation**:
    - Use the [API Reference Template](./api-reference-template/) for complex API components
    - For simpler API components, use a single markdown file
+   - For individual methods, use the [API Method Template](./api-method-template/)

 2. **Task-Oriented Documentation**:
    - Use the [Tutorial Template](./tutorial-template/) for step-by-step guides